atrithakar/cul_backend/readme.md

 Stay tuned for updates as we continue improving the project! 🚀

-## NOTE:The backend has been migrated from Flask + SQLite to FastAPI + MongoDB.
-Currently the new backend isn't deployed but you can have a look at the code [here](https://github.com/atrithakar/cul_backend_fastapi_mongodb)
+## NOTE: The backend has been migrated from Flask + SQLite to FastAPI + MongoDB.
+Currently the new backend isn't deployed but you can have a look at the code [here](https://github.com/atrithakar/cul_backend_fastapi_mongodb).